 High School Musical is gay.
 I don't mean like, "Dude, that movie's so gay!"
 I mean, it's literally gay.
 Let me explain.

-The made-for-TV movie is a squeaky clean musical with a Velveeta-cheesy pop soundtrack that is so utterly devoid of edge or even personality that you really begin to feel that any preteen girls who even attempt to turn Zac Efron's asexual heartthrob persona into a teenage sex symbol should be shot and killed.
+The made-for-TV movie is a squeaky clean musical with a Velveeta-cheesy pop soundtrack that is so utterly devoid of edge or even personality that you really begin to feel that anyone who even attempts to turn Zac Efron's asexual heartthrob persona into a teenage sex symbol should be shot.

 When Zac's singing aspirations are revealed to the school at large, a spate of students finally feel comfortable enough to spill their own secrets, prompting everyone in the cafeteria to sing "Stick to the Status Quo."
 The battle to be who you are (or as gay as you wanna be) rages on.

 Well, in the end, no one sticks to the status quo.
 It's a happy ending for a free America, but a tragedy of Titanic proportions for homophobes around the globe.